highfidelity/hifi-content/usefulUtilities/soundEmitter/README.md

 # Sound Emitter
-When you attach `soundEmitterServer.js` to any entity, audio will start playing from that point for everybody in the domain.
-You can specify the audio that plays in the attached entity's `userData`.
+- When you attach `soundEmitterServer.js` to any entity, audio will start playing from that position for everybody in the domain.
+- You can specify the audio that plays for everyone by modifying the attached entity's `userData`.
+- The audio tracking offset will be synced across clients.
+- The audio will be affected by attenuation zones.
+- Users can manually set this audio's attenuation via Settings -> Audio -> Environment Volume.
+- If a user modifies the attached entity's `userData` options (including `soundURL`), the audio injector will automatically apply those new settings.

 # Setup Instructions
 1. Rez an entity (any entity).
 2. Modify the `userData` of the entity to set the sound emitter's options (see below).
 3. Attach `soundEmitterServer.js` as a Server Script to the entity.

-Sound emitter options are automatically checked and applied every 500ms.

 ## Entity `userData`
 The entity's `userData` should follow this JSON structure: